Sun Li (Water Margin)

 Sun Li is a fictional character in Water Margin, one of the four great classical novels of Chinese literature.
-Nicknamed "Sick Yuchi", he ranks 39th among the 108 Stars of Destiny and third among the 72 Earthly Fiends.
+Nicknamed "Superior to Yuchi", he ranks 39th among the 108 Stars of Destiny and third among the 72 Earthly Fiends.

 Background

 An eight chi tall skilled warrior, Sun Li has a broad face studded with whiskers and jet black eyes.
 Expert in the use of a variety of weapons, he usually fights with a steel club in one hand and a spear in the other.
-He is nicknamed "Sick Yuchi" as he resembles the Tang Dynasty general Yuchi Gong not only in looks but also his specialisation in steel club as a weapon.
-The term "sick" reflects he has a pale complexion.
+He is nicknamed "Superior to Yuchi" as he resembles the Tang Dynasty general Yuchi Gong not only in looks but also his specialisation in steel club as a weapon.
+The word "病" is viewed by the Chinese literature community as a prefix in Hangzhou dialect, which means "better than" at the time, rather than meaning that it is sick.